smuth4/kubediff/README.md

 kubediff: A resource diff watcher for Kubernetes

-kubediff is a Kubernetes resource diff watcher with the ability to configure event notifications to webhook/Slack.
+kubediff is a Kubernetes resource diff watcher with the ability to configure event notifications to webhook.
 It watches the cluster for any resource change (including custom CRDs) and logs them.
 You can also run it in normal mode, and can export the logs to your preferred logging stack.

 Usage:
   kubediff --config=/path/to/config